DarraghReid/dara-MS1/README.md

 * On phone screens, the phone numbers were hyperlinked in blue.
 This was tricky to fix.
 No matter how specifically I targeted the phone numbers, they remained blue.
-I used "text-decoration: none" and even tried !imporatant.
+I used "text-decoration: none" and even tried !important.
 Eventually, after some more research, I enclosed the numbers in anchor tags with a href of "tel:0892510667".
 I then targeted the links in style.css by giving them specific ids, set their colours and set their text decoration to "none".
 The issue was resolved.